 Vivamos la granja is a rhyming story that playfully introduces children to life on a farm.
 It is written by Jan Dobbins and illustrated by Laura Huliska-Beith.
 The book comes with an audio CD that sings the story, a wonderful Spanish language learning experience for children.
-You can purchase Vivamos la granja from Barefoot Books.
+You can purchase Vivamos la granja from Amazon.

 Children love the family and animals depicted in this beautiful book.
 The illustrations are full of captivating detail, and give parents and children plenty of opportunity to talk about life on a farm.